OCHA-DAP/hdx-python-api/README.md

         datasets = Dataset.search_in_hdx(configuration, 'QUERY', **kwargs)

 The query parameter takes a different format depending upon whether it is for a [dataset](http://lucene.apache.org/core/3_6_0/queryparsersyntax.html) or a [resource](http://docs.ckan.org/en/ckan-2.3.4/api/index.html#ckan.logic.action.get.resource_search).
+The resource level search is limited to fields in the resource, so in most cases, it is preferable to search for datasets and then get their resources.

 Various additional arguments (`**kwargs`) can be supplied.
 These are detailed in the API documentation.